adam-cowley/twitch-project/docs/04-authentication.md

 <!-- `@nestjs/passport` is a utility library which includes handy clases for implementing [Guard](https://docs.nestjs.com/guards). -->

 Alongisde Passport, we will use [Passport Local](http://www.passportjs.org/packages/passport-local/), an out-of-the-box add-on for Passport that allows you to perform basic authenticating using a Uername and Password.

-To implement this into Nest, we can use the .
-We can create a class extending the `PassportStrategy` or extend a number of built in.
-In this session, we'll be using the

 #### Installing Dependencies